• Skip to primary navigation

 8. Starfish Beach

-Starfish Beach is another of my favorite things to do in Bocas del Toro.
-The beach is exactly as described, a beach full of beautiful red starfish.
+Visiting Starfish Beach is another of my favorite things to do in Bocas del Toro.
+The beach is exactly as its name suggests, it’s a beach full of beautiful red starfish.

 It’s a fun and unique experience to be able to swim with all the starfish here.
 Aside from the starfish, it’s also just a beautiful beach and a great place to spend an afternoon swimming and floating around in the waves.